darwinlenin/ReactGalleryProjectApp/README.md

-## React Images and Buttons Application
+## React Gallery Projects Application

 This is an example of images gallery buttons created with React.js library Google Font Apis and Material UI Components.